-Fitch Ratings
+- > Fitch Ratings

 - > Moody's Investors Service

 - > Standard & Poor's Corporation

 - > DBRS

 - > Creditreform Rating AG

 - > ARC Ratings S.A.

-Disclosures in accordance with Art.
-449(l) of the CRR can be omitted because no internal ratings-based approaches are used.
+Disclosures in accordance with Article 449 I of the CRR can be dispensed with as no internal-ratings-based approaches are applied.